 Ryan Belock is an interdisciplinary artist from Cleveland, Ohio.
 As an actor, musician, and director, he has worked with many friends from the Chicago area on projects ranging from a Crip Slam version of Samson Agonistes at Victory Gardens to the Notre Dame Shakespeare Festival.
 His work on and off stage has taken him across the country and the globe.
 Belock also contributed graphic solutions for the recent "together+" anti-xenophobic campaign in South Africa.
 He studied Music (Percussion Performance), Theatre, and Graphic Design at the University of Notre Dame. www.ryanbelock.com

-Hope MacRoberts Bennett is a second-year M.F.A. candidate in Costume Design at UT Austin.
+Hope MacRoberts Bennett is a third-year M.F.A. candidate in Costume Design at UT Austin.
 She earned a B.F.A. in Fibers from the Maryland Institute, College of Art and studied at the Glasgow School of Art in Scotland, UK.
 Attending graduate school to pursue her love of opera, Hope designed costumes for the Butler School of Music’s premiere of Daron Aric Hagen’s New York Stories as well as the premiere of Gabriel Jason Dean’s Bacha Bazi in 2012 and is working on the UT Austin/Seattle Children’s Theatre’s premiere of Susan Zeder’s The Edge of Peace in 2013.
 She joined Phi Kappa Phi and assisted in the Art Department on the USA Series In Plain Sight in 2012.

 Hope managed the costume shop at the 43-year old touring company American Family Theater.
 She also assisted at the Walnut Street Theatre on The Producers and the Curtis Institute on Mozart’s Idomeneo.

 Stephanie Busing's Bachelors of Interdisciplinary Studies (B.I.S.) in Theatre and Art from Georgia State University has afforded her a well-rounded preliminary theatre education and opportunities to study art through drawing/painting, sculpture, graphic design, and interior design as well as design scenery for GSU’s productions of Getting Out, As You Like It, and How I Learned to Drive.
 Other work experience includes working as a scenic artist for Malone Design and Fabrication and as a scenic artist for Theatrical Outfit, True Colors Theater, Alliance Theater, and muralist Megan McKeithan.
-She is very excited now to explore the relationship between scenic art and projection as it relates to performance as a second year M.F.A. candidate in Integrated Media for Live Performance at the UT.
-Some of this year's projects include: Scarlet Letter (Fall '12, Payne Theatre), Bio Light (Spring '12 New Works Festival).
+She is very excited now to explore the relationship between scenic art and projection as it relates to performance as a third year M.F.A. candidate in Integrated Media for Live Performance at the UT.
+Some of her recent projects include: Scarlet Letter (Fall '12, Payne Theatre), Bio Light (Spring '12 New Works Festival).

 Yongmin Lee is a M.F.A. candidate in Scenic Design.
 He is from South Korea where he worked for several years as both an artistic director and a scenic designer for many film and theatre productions.
 Live performance and beautiful scenery have always fascinated him.